-(iv) Biological Characteristics.
-Channel supports (check all that apply): Riparian corridor.
-Characteristics (type, average width): Wetland fringe.
-Characteristics: Habitat for: Federally Listed species.
-Explain findings: Fish/spawn areas.
-Explain findings: Other environmentally-sensitive species.
-Explain findings: Aquatic/wildlife diversity.
-Explain findings: 2.
-Cha racteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW (i) Physical Characteristics: (a) General Wetland Characteristics: Properties: Wetland size: acres Wetland type.
-Explain: Wetland quality.
-Explain: Project wetlands cross or serve as state boundaries.
-Explain: (b) General Flow Relationship with Non-TNW: Flow is: Pick List.
-Explain: Surface flow is: Pick List Characteristics: Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: (c) Wetland Adjacency Determination with Non-TNW: Directly abutting Not directly abutting Discrete wetland hydrologic connection.
-Explain: Ecological connection.
-Explain: Separated by berm/barrier.
-Explain: (d) Proximity (Relationship) to TNW Project wetlands are Pick List river miles from TNW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Flow is from: Pick List.
-Estimate approximate location of wetland as within the Pick List floodplain. (ii) Chemical Characteristics: Characterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed characteristics; etc.).
-Explain: Identify specific pollutants, if known: (iii) Biological Characteristics.
-Wetland supports (check all that apply): Riparian buffer.
-Characteristics (type, average width): Vegetation type/percent cover.
-Explain: Habitat for: Federally Listed species.
-Explain findings: Fish/spawn areas.
-Explain findings: Other environmentally-sensitive species.
-Explain findings: Aquatic/wildlife diversity.
-Explain findings: 3.
-Cha racteristics of all wetlands adjacent to the tributary (if any) All wetland(s) being considered in the cumulative analysis: Pick List Approximately () acres in total are being considered in the cumulative analysis.
+(iv) ogical Characteristics.
+Channel supports (check all that apply):

+Riparian corridor.
+Characteristics (type, average width): The north and south side of the tributary has riparian cooridor.

+riparian cooridor are forested and are approximate 100 linear feet in width.
+The southern portions of riparian cooridor

+othe ers ap to be uplands/emergent wetland areas.

+Wetland fringe.
+Characteristics: .

+\boxtimes Habitat for:

+Federally Listed species.
+Explain findings:

+Fish/spawn areas.
+Explain findings:

+Other environmentally-sensitive species.
+Explain findings:

+anastian Aquatic/wildlife diversity.
+Explain findings: Small mammals and few aquatic organisms may use the tributary in

+question.

+2. Cha ract eristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW

+(i) Phy sical Characteristics:

+(-) - General Wetland Characteristics:

+() Properties:

+Wetland size: 1.09 acres

+Wetland type.
+Explain:Emergent/farmed.

+Wetland quality.
+Explain: Degraded due to agricultural activities.

+Project wetlands cross or serve as state boundaries.
+Explain:

+(b) General Flow Relationship with Non-TNW:

+Flow is: Intermittent flow .
+Explain: .

+Surface flow is: Overland sheetflow

+.
+1 1 Characteristics: water flows from the wetland, west and through a culvert under the railroad tracks and then enters the

+เทอเ ıtary desci ribed above.

+Subsurface flow: Pick List.
+Explain findings: .

+Dye (or other) test performed:

+byc (or other) test performed.

+(c) Wetland Adjacency Determination with Non-TNW:

+(0) Directly abutting

+Not directly abutting Not directly abutting

+Discrete wetland hydrologic connection.
+Explain: Water flows from the wetland to the west and through a

+culv ert u nder the railroad tracks and then enters the tributary described above.

+☐ Ecological connection.
+Explain: .

+Separated by berm/barrier.
+Explain:

+· · ·

+(d) Proximity (Relationship) to TNW

+Project wetlands are 25-30 river miles from TNW.

+Project waters are 30 (or more) aerial (straight) miles from TNW.

+Flow is from: Wetland to navigable waters.

+Estimate approximate location of wetland as within the 5 - 10-year floodplain.

+(88) ~

+(ii) emical Characteristics:

+Cna racterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed

+characteristics; etc.).
+Explain: The watershed and drainage area in which the tributary is located is highly altered due to

+agricultural activities. waters in the watershed that contribute to the tributary in questions are likely high in nutrients and likely impacted by herbicides and pesticides.
+Resource concerns in the watershed (identified by NRCS) include,

+sediment and erosion control, drinking water and source water protection, nutrient management, Wetland management

+and Stormwater and Wastewater management.

+Ider and stormwater and wastewater management. tify specific pollutants, if known: .

+Idei tary specific politicants, it known.

+(iii) Biol logical Characteristics.
+Wetland supports (check all that apply):

+(Riparian buffer.
+Characteristics (type, average width):None.
+Areas adjacent to the wetland are all in agricultural use.

+Vegetation type/percent cover.
+Explain: .

+Habitat for:

+Federally Listed species.
+Explain findings: .

+Fish/spawn areas.
+Explain findings:

+Other environmentally-sensitive species.
+Explain findings:

+Aquatic/wildlife diversity.
+Explain findings:

+Characteristics of all wetlands adjacent to the tributary (if any) All wetland(s) being considered in the cumulative analysis: 6

+Approximately (6.28) acres in total are being considered in the cumulative analysis.